dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_design.md

 The programme is packaged together with three user groups:

-COVAC - Covid Immunization Metadata manager: Has the rights to edit the metadata of the package but not to enter data into the package
+COVAC - Covid Immunization Metadata Admin: Has the rights to edit the metadata of the package but not to enter data into the package
-COVAC - Covid Immunization Data Capture: Has the rights to enter data into tracker COVAC - Cpvod Immunization Data Analysis: Has access to the dashboards, but cannot enter data.
+COVAC - Covid Immunization Data Entry: Has the rights to enter data into tracker COVAC - Covid Immunization Data Analysis: Has access to the dashboards, but cannot enter data.

 These should be adapted to national needs

 ## Certificate Printing

+DHIS2 does not support printing a vaccination certificate or generating an electronic certificate as a core functionality, but several countries have succesfully adapted the platform in order to provide digital and printed certificates.

 ### SMS Notifications